MATPOCOB/web-holey/WAS.md

 What if partner can change his name? http://localhost:8080/rest/partner?name=abc

-#### I use well-known templating framework and it will do the work
+#### "I use well-known templating framework and it will do the work"
 Spring Boot App + Freemarker

 http://freemarker.org/docs/pgui_config_outputformatsautoesc.html

-_By default, templates have "undefined" output format associated, which does no escaping, and in general gives the behavior that you would expect from a template engine that doesn't care about output formats and escaping._
+> _By default, templates have "undefined" output format associated, which does no escaping, and in general gives the behavior that you would expect from a template engine that doesn't care about output formats and escaping._

 ```java
 configuration.setOutputFormat(HTMLOutputFormat.INSTANCE);